-Associate Professor Aimee Vieira; Assistant Professor Min Li
+Professor Aimee Vieira; Associate Professor Min Li, Lecturer Ben Maniscalco

-The Sociology minor provides students with a distinctive social perspective on the realities of everyday life and the relationships within societies, institutions, organizations, and groups.
+The Sociology minor, offered through the School of Justice Studies and Sociology, provides students with a distinctive social perspective on the realities of everyday life and the relationships within societies, institutions, organizations, and groups.
 Students are introduced to methods of social science research and the social, cultural, and political dimensions of domestic and global issues.
 Students are also exposed to the interstices between sociology and other social and behavioral sciences.

 |SO 201||Introduction to Sociology c||3|

 |Choose 1 course from:|

 |Experimental Psychology II c||3|